Trendyol/stove/docs/index.md

 _Note: Stove is not a replacement for the unit tests, it is a framework for end-to-end/component tests._

-!!!
-Note
-    Some people tend to call these tests as _integration tests_, some call them as _component tests_, some call them as end-to-end tests.
-In this documentation, we will use the term end-to-end tests.
-    We think that the **e2e/component tests** term is more serving to the purpose of message we want to convey.

 ## What is the problem?

 In the JVM world, we have a lot of frameworks for the application code, but when it comes to integration/component/e2e testing we don't have a single framework that can be used for all the tech stacks.
 We have testcontainers but you still need to do lots of plumbing to make it work with your tech stack.

 The use-cases that led us develop the Stove are to increase the productivity of the developers while keeping the quality of the codebase high and coherent.

 Those use-cases are:

 - Kotlin app with Spring-Boot
 - Kotlin app with Ktor
 - Java app with Spring-Boot